 i.
 The senior manager’s proposal and the committee’s assessment will be submitted for final determination and funding through the next annual budget cycle.

-5. Requests for new positions must be submitted before the first week of December to allow sufficient time for review and assessment.
+5. Requests for new positions must be submitted before the established deadline in December to allow sufficient time for review and assessment.

 B. Other Adjustments in Compensation

-1. The senior manager and the department head will review the necessary/proposed personnel change and evaluate opportunities for restructuring, redistribution and/or reorganization of the work.
+1. The senior manager and the department head/chair/supervisor will review the necessary/proposed personnel change and evaluate opportunities for restructuring, redistribution and/or reorganization of the work.

-5. OHR will review the position description, organizational chart and current work distribution and, in coordination with the department head/supervisor, will assess opportunities for cross-functional or interdepartmental realignment.
+4. OHR will review the position description, organizational charts and current work distribution and, in coordination with the department head/chair/supervisor, will assess opportunities for cross-functional or interdepartmental realignment.

-6. OHR and the department head/supervisor will determine the appropriate placement in the job classification structure.
+5. OHR and the department head/chair/supervisor, with senior manager approval, will determine the appropriate placement in the (JCCP).
 OHR also will recommend the appropriate compensation taking into consideration multiple sources, including market data and internal equity.

 i.
 Approve it once the committee fully understands the financial and human resource impacts (any additional financial commitments will need to be covered by limited funding set aside for mid-year actions).